kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 No other case can occur in a system for which all relevant observables have been provided.
-So it should not happen that operating the system (manually, but with the functionality provided) only continues if external information (e.g. evaluating an oscillograph image) is used to make a decision.
+So it should not happen that operating the system (manually, but with the functionality provided) only continues if external information (e.g. evaluating an oscilloscope image) is used to make a decision.
 If the latter is the case with a system, the design of the system in question has to be rethought and a new measurement signal may have to be installed so that automatic operation (only then) becomes possible.